 Fellow Since 2009

-This profile was prepared when Manzoor Mirani was elected to the Ashoka Fellowship in 2009.
+This description of Manzoor Mirani's work was prepared when Manzoor Mirani was elected to the Ashoka Fellowship in 2009.

 Manzoor Mirani is using journalism to preserve the culture of indigenous communities in Pakistan and protect and disseminate indigenous knowledge and important cultural practices.